lino-framework/lino/docs/admin/dpytutorial.rst

 Second step
 -----------

-Since `.dpy` fixtures are normal Python modules, there are no limits to our phantasy when creating new objects.
+Since `.py` fixtures are normal Python modules, there are no limits to our phantasy when creating new objects.

 A first thing that drops into mind is: there shoudl be a more compact